 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Józef and Teresa Bakós papers, 1900-1977

-- Image Gallery items from other collections related to Bakós, Józef
+- Image and Media Gallery items from other collections related to Bakós, Józef

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Jozef and Teresa Bakos, 1965 April 15, Archives of American Art, Smithsonian Institution.

 Interview with Jozef Bakos

 Conducted by Sylvia Loomis